Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation

 This Green's function is unity at infinite temperature and generically decreases at finite temperatures, due to the reduced entanglement of the TFD state.
 This violates the maximal magnitude requirement for teleportation, and therefore leads to a corresponding decrease in the teleportation fidelity.

-The astute reader will recall that finite temperature teleportation is known to succeed with higher fidelities than $G_\beta$ in the case of gravitational teleportation~\cite{gao2017traversable,maldacena2017diving,gao2019traversable}; this is a signature of physics outside the peaked-size regime, which we connect to in Section~\ref{interplay}.
+The astute reader will recall that finite temperature teleportation is known to succeed with $\mathcal{O}(1)$ fidelities (i.e. higher than $G_\beta$) in theories with a gravity dual~\cite{gao2017traversable,maldacena2017diving,gao2019traversable}; this is a signature of physics outside the peaked-size regime, which we connect to in Section~\ref{interplay}.